Peggy Sue Got Married: Development

 The film was originally going to star Debra Winger and be directed by Jonathan Demme.
 They had creative differences and Demme left the project, to be replaced by Penny Marshall, who would be making her feature directorial debut.
 Then Marshall had creative differences with the writers and left the project.
 Winger then quit out of loyalty to Marshall.
 (Marshall then made her directing debut with Jumpin' Jack Flash after the original director dropped out.)

 Rastar, the production company, offered the film to Francis Ford Coppola, hoping to entice Winger back to the project.
 In the end, Kathleen Turner became the star.
 Two of Coppola's relatives were also cast in the film: his daughter Sofia Coppola as Peggy Sue's sister, Nancy; and his nephew Nicolas Cage as Peggy's boyfriend and then estranged husband, Charlie.
 (Cage has later said he never wanted to play the role, but was asked multiple times by Coppola; he only agreed to take the part if he could play it in an over-the-top manner.)

-Shooting
+Filming

 Kathleen Turner stated that Francis Ford Coppola was contractually obligated to finish the film on time or lose final cut privilege.
-Accordingly the cast and crew worked twenty hours a day, six days a week, to deliver the movie to the studio on time.
+Accordingly, the cast and crew worked twenty hours a day, six days a week, to deliver the movie to the studio on time.